magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 The HTML content resides in a `template` element, the JavaScript part resides in a `script` element and the CSS code resides in a `style` element.

-Somewhere else, we could now use this component like a normal HTML element and Vue will render the component's contents instead.
+Somewhere else, we could now use this component like a normal HTML element and Vue.js will render the component's contents instead.

 ```html
 <div>